From Newborn to Impact: Bias-Aware Citation Prediction: Related Work

-Despite these advances, few studies examine the underlying mechanisms and bias-related dynamics driving citation disparities.
-Our work addresses this gap through a unified multi-source–graph learning framework, achieving robust and accurate citation prediction under cold-start and distribution-shift conditions.
+Despite these advances, few studies examine the mechanisms and bias dynamics driving citation disparities.
+We address this gap with a unified multi-source graph learning framework, enabling robust citation prediction under cold-start and distribution shifts.